rgyani/hadoop-hbase-notes/README.md

 HBase on the other hand has the **CP principle ("Consistency + tolerance to network partitions")**.
 This means that data consistency is more important for HBase than availability.

-**CAP Theorem** (by Professor Eric Brewer, Co-founder and Chief Scientist of Inktomi), states that, a distributed or shared data system design, can offer at most two out of three desirable properties – Consistency, Availability and tolerance to network Partitions.
-Very basically, “consistency” means that if someone writes a value to a database, thereafter other users will immediately be able to read the same value back, “availability” means that if some number of nodes fail in your cluster the distributed system can remain operational, and “tolerance to partitions” means that if the nodes in your cluster are divided into two groups that can no longer communicate by a network failure, again the system remains operational.

 In practical example,

 1. Cassandra is awesome for Random Reads, while Hbase is best for Range Scans.